“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 Shrugging, Caslon handed her the keycard and then left her by her lonesome in the apartment.

 Rolling her suitcase down the short hallway, she noticed there were two rooms.
 Assuming the larger one was the master, she set her suitcase on the bed, took off her gloves, and unpacked a few necessary toiletries into the adjoining bathroom.
 Next, she stood the wakizashi in the wall safe, setting the lock to her biometrics and fingerprint.
 Then, without changing her clothes, she spread out on the king-size bed and closed her eyes.
-Falling asleep was more difficult than she expected, but she did manage a nice, blissful five hour nap once she was able to drift off.
-After she woke up, she changed out of her t-shirt and sweats into a comfortable, long-sleeved, black maxi-dress that she was able to step into and pull up, sparing any strain on her ribs.
-Heading to the en suite, she then began the task of covering the hideous bruise under her eye and making herself as presentable as possible for her trip to The Lotus.
+Falling asleep was more difficult than she expected, but she did manage a blissful five-hour nap once she was able to drift off.
+After she woke up, she changed out of her t-shirt and sweats into a comfortable, long-sleeved, black maxi-dress which she was able to step into and pull up, sparing any strain on her ribs.
+Heading to the en-suite, she began the task of covering the hideous bruise under her eye and making herself as presentable as possible for her trip to The Golden Lotus.

-She was expecting a bit of trouble getting in, since this was the first time she tried to enter by herself, but the bouncer waved her in immediately, a pleasant smile on his face.
+Madeline expected to have to explain her way into The Golden Lotus since this was the first time she tried to enter by herself, but the bouncer waved her in immediately, a pleasant smile on his face.
 Not one to question good fortune, she thanked him and stepped into the brightly lit venue.
 As a cheerful attendant took her long winter coat and handed her a claim ticket, Madeline noted that there were only a handful of clientele seated at the bar and nearby tables, and no one was on the dancefloor yet.
-However, the few that were here at this relatively early hour, were socializing happily with smiles on their faces.
+However, the few that were here at this relatively early hour were socializing happily with smiles on their faces.
 Nothing at all like how pretentious and haughty the Endless had felt.

 Taking a moment to allow herself to watch them casually interact with each other from afar, she noticed Michael on the end seat, his left arm resting lovingly on Gwen’s shoulder, her head leaning against his in a mix of shaggy jet and golden ringlets.
 He was sleeveless today, which was a new look for him, and his muscles had taken her by surprise.
 His arms were very well defined, as much as Levi’s, and he sported two interesting tattoos on his right upper arm.
-The top one on his deltoid was a simple, single curved leaf, the stem curling out and around it framing the leaf in a perfect circle.
-The one below it was familiar to her, matching the triple circles within a circle of Maseo’s gate key as well as the Asian vampire’s own tattoo.
-For a moment she assumed the band all had matching tattoos, but then remembered Terrant always played the drums shirtless, if he had any tattoos on his upper body Madeline would have seen them.
+The top one on his deltoid was a simplistic, single curved leaf, the stem curling out and around it in a perfect, vined circle.
+The one below it was familiar to her, matching Maseo’s own tattoo of triple circles within a circle.
+Maseo’s gate key.
+For a moment she assumed the band all had matching tattoos, but then remembered Terrant always played the drums shirtless.
+If he had any tattoos on his upper body, Madeline would have seen them.

 Spotting her from a distance, Maseo stood up immediately, and with an inviting expression, strutted over to her.